vs KatanaVendor comparison

 Production scheduling + work ordersYes — core featureNo

-Closed-loop control (reply → receive → inventory → next order)Partial — PO generation from material requirements, no reply parsingYes — full loop, every state change automatic
+Closed-loop control (reply → receive → inventory → next order)Partial — PO generation from material requirements, no reply parsingYes — connected loop with reviewable state updates

-Layer 1 AI: agentic supplier-reply monitoringNoYes — auto-updates orders from email, WhatsApp, EDI, web portals
+Layer 1 AI: agentic supplier-reply monitoringNoYes — creates reviewable order updates from email, WhatsApp, EDI, web portals

 Layer 2 AI: structured-data analytics chatbotReporting + basic insightsYes — natural-language chatbot, AI order builder, custom report templates